Why is Fish So Good for Type 1 Diabetes?

 Since moving to the Middle East six months ago, I have increased the amount of fish in my diet.
 Fresh fish is readily available here.
 It is possible in most supermarkets here to buy whole fish at a reasonable price.
 It is beautiful simply baked in the oven with some herbs and garlic.
 I tend to eat a mixture of fish types three times a week now.
 I eat a mixture of white fish (responsibly-sourced cod, haddock, hake, pollock, and so on) plus some oily fish (responsibly-sourced tuna, salmon, trout, and more).
 On occasion, maybe once or twice a month, I will also add in shellfish like scallops, mussels, and shrimp.
 The occasional serving of sushi is welcomed too…!

-Why is Fish SO Good for Type 1 Diabetes?
+Why Is Fish SO Good For Type 1 Diabetes?

 Fish is absolutely JAM-PACKED with healthy nutrients!!
 The list includes…